 But there’s still a ways to go!
 There’s still a lot of misunderstanding.
 Bullying still happens.
-There’s still a stigma to the labels we put on learning issues, whether it’s NVLD or something else.
+There’s still a stigma to the labels we put on learning differences, whether it’s NVLD or something else.

 I think these labels should be about as stigmatized as a label like “nearsighted.”
-Sure, there are some things that are hard for people with learning issues.
+Sure, there are some things that are hard for people with learning differences.
 But the same is true for nearsighted people.
 I will never be a pilot, for instance, because my vision is lousy.

 5. How does your work with statistics fit your strengths?